Mentors

 Jay had no idea what to say.

-“You didn’t know what your friends had done, did you?”
+“You didn’t know what your friends had done to me, did you?”
 Franklin helped.

 Jay could only look away.
 “I brought your things,” he finally said, pointing to the cardboard boxes on the porch beside the door opening.
 “I think it’s all there.”